-13307.
+12307.
 Deficient Claims

-- (a) The Director will not serve any claim that is deficient.
-The reasons a claim may be deficient include the following: - A Uniform Submission Agreement was not filed by each claimant; - The Uniform Submission Agreement was not properly signed and dated; - The Uniform Submission Agreement does not name all parties named in the claim: - The claimant did not file the correct number of copies of the Uniform Submission Agreement, statement of claim or supporting documents for service on respondents and for the arbitrators; - The claim does not specify the claimant's or the claimant's representative's current address: - The claimant did not pay all required filing fees and deposits, unless the Director deferred the fees. - (b) The Director will notify the claimant in writing if the claim is deficient.
-If all deficiencies are not corrected within 30 calendar days from the time the claimant receives notice, the Director will close the case without serving the claim, and will not refund any filing fees or deposits paid by the claimant. - (c) The panel will not consider any counterclaim, cross claim or third party claim that is deficient.
+(a) The Director will not serve any claim that is deficient.
+The reasons a claim may be deficient include the following:

+- A Uniform Submission Agreement was not filed by each claimant; - The Uniform Submission Agreement was not properly signed and dated; - The Uniform Submission Agreement does not name all parties named in the claim; - The claimant did not file the correct number of copies of the Uniform Submission Agreement, statement of claim or supporting documents for service on respondents and for the arbitrators; - The claim does not specify the customer's home address at the time of the events giving rise to the dispute; - The claim does not specify the claimant's or the claimant's representative's current address; - The claimant did not pay all required filing fees and deposits, unless the Director deferred the fees.

+(b) The Director will notify the claimant in writing if the claim is deficient.
+If all deficiencies are not corrected within 30 calendar days from the time the claimant receives notice, the Director will close the case without serving the claim, and will not refund any filing fees or deposits paid by the claimant.

+(c) The panel will not consider any counterclaim, cross claim or third party claim that is deficient.
 The reasons a counterclaim, cross claim or third party claim may be deficient include the reasons listed in paragraph (a).
 The Director will notify the party making the counterclaim, cross claim or third party claim of the any deficiencies in writing.
 If all deficiencies are not corrected within 30 calendar days from the time the party making the counterclaim, cross claim or third party claim receives notice of the deficiency, the panel will proceed with the arbitration as though the deficient counterclaim, cross claim or third party claim had not been made.

-13308.
+12308.
 Loss of Defenses Due to Untimely or Incomplete Answer

 (a) If a party fails to answer any claim within the time period specified in the Code, the panel may, upon motion, bar that party from presenting any defenses or facts at the hearing, unless the time to answer was extended in accordance with the Code.
-The party may also be subject to default proceedings under Rule 13801.
+The party may also be subject to default proceedings under Rule 12801.